 Before we discuss some uses for CBD oil, we should clear up one area of confusion: what is CBD hemp oil, exactly?
 CBD hemp oil is simply the natural extracted oil product of the hemp plant, a non-psychoactive species of the cannabis family.
-Although CBD oil can also be derived from the psychoactive species as well, those oils can end up containing higher traces of THC, which is not ideal for all CBD users.
+Although CBD oil can also be derived from the psychoactive species (marijuana) as well, those oils can end up containing higher traces of THC, which is not ideal for all CBD users.
 That’s why all the CBD products found on CBDfx.com have been derived from only organic industrial hemp plants.

-The fact is that new medical research is being performed on CBD every single day, and we don’t quite know definitively how it works -- but the potential is astounding.
+The fact is that new research is being performed and published on CBD every single day, and we don’t quite know definitively how or to what extent it works -- but the potential is astounding.
 The financial sector is certainly betting on CBD hemp oil’s continued popularity: a recent Forbes article estimated that the CBD market will grow 700% by 2020.

 By all measurable results, CBD is extremely safe for humans to ingest.
 In fact, clinical trial data published by the journal Current Pharmaceutical Design showed that oral administration of CBD is safe even in extremely high doses.

 That being said, some users do report mild side effects when using CBD.
 CBD will affect everyone differently, and you should always consult with your physician before beginning to supplement with CBD.
 Even when you do begin dosing with CBD, you should start with a small dose and work your way up until you understand how CBD affects your unique physiology.